18 Places to Visit Near Amsterdam by Train

 train Amsterdam to Antwerp

 One of the most popular train trips from Amsterdam is to the fashion capital of Belgium, Antwerp.
-The shopping is abundant, the city center wonderful to stroll around and the plethora of good restaurants highly inviting.
+The shopping is abundant, the city center is wonderful to stroll around, and the plethora of good restaurants is highly inviting.

 The adventure starts when you get off the train.
 Antwerpen Centraal is considered one of the most beautiful train stations in the world (make sure to head to the main hall to gaze upon the spectacular marble staircase).